Southeast Zone

 LINK RIVER: redband/rainbow trout

-Link River is very slow fishing due to freezing water temperatures and low population abundance of redband trout.
+Link River is slow fishing with a low population abundance of redband trout.
 Check Link River Flows.

 LOFTON RESERVOIR: hatchery rainbow trout